Wymondham to Wells Branch: Construction and development

-Grouping – the London & North Eastern Railway
+Grouping – the London and North Eastern Railway

 A GER Class T26, a type often used on passenger trains to Wells before the Grouping, after which most such trains were operated by Claud Hamilton 4-4-0s.

 As part of the Great Eastern Railway, the branch became part of the Southern Area of the London and North Eastern Railway at The Grouping in 1923.
 At this time the coaches used on the Dereham line were still ex-GER 6 wheelers, although these were gradually replaced with bogie stock.
-Arguably the most evident change was that the GER Royal blue locomotives and crimson coaches were replaced by LNER black locomotives and brown carriages.
+Arguably the most evident change was that the GER royal blue locomotives and crimson coaches were replaced by LNER black locomotives and brown carriages.

 On 27 May 1931, the 9.06 am. passenger train from Wells-on-Sea to Norwich, being worked by Class E4 7486 and which was standing at the bay platform at Fakenham Station, was hit head-on by the 8.17 a.m. passenger Norwich to Wells-on-Sea passenger train, being worked by Class E4 7457.
 One passenger on the stationary train was killed, with twelve passengers and three railway employees injured.

 The line was heavily used during World War I and World War II, with extra Air Ministry sidings provided at Dereham in 1943.
 In the early days of the war, Dereham was used as a reception centre for the construction materials used to build the local airfields.
 In early 1944 Dereham was handling an average of 75 wagon loads of construction material per day.
 The line was also defended by an armoured train, reporting as Train G, based at Heacham and using F4 2-4-2 tank locomotive 7189 as motive power.
 The armoured train was frequently used on the Wells line, and once collided with some empty coaches at Wells.